 - 1 bunch cilantro

-Remove tofu from packaging and wrap in paper towels.
+- Remove tofu from packaging and wrap in paper towels.
 Place on a plate and put a heavy object on top.
-Let sit while preparing marinade.
+Let sit while preparing the marinade.

-Cut tofu in strips.
+- Cut tofu into strips.
 I sliced the tofu vertically and cut those strips in half.
 Place in marinade and let sit for 15 minutes.

-Heat small pan on medium heat and drizzle some oil on pan.
+- Heat a small pan over medium heat and drizzle some oil on the pan.

-Get a large bowl of warm water and dunk rice paper in for a few second.
-Lay rice paper roll on plate.
+- Get a large bowl of warm water and dunk rice paper in for a few seconds.
+Lay rice paper roll on a plate.

-Mix Sriracha and mayonnaise to make dipping sauce.
+- Mix Sriracha and mayonnaise to make the dipping sauce.